Mall-shooting victim's family blasts Alabama's decision to take over case

 “All the family wants is for justice to be served,” Bradford’s mother, April Pipkins, said Monday.
 “By taking the case from Mr. Carr, we feel they are trying to protect this officer who killed my son.“

-Authorities have said an officer, whose identity has not been released, mistook Bradford, an Army veteran, for a gunman in a shooting inside the Riverchase Galleria mall.
+Authorities have said an officer, whose identity has not been released, mistook Bradford, a 21-year-old Army veteran, for a gunman in a shooting inside the Riverchase Galleria mall.

 Crump and Bradford’s family on Monday also renewed calls for police to release both the identity of the officer and video footage from the mall that night.